On the Present Status of Inflationary Cosmology: Can we test inflation?

 \item The universe is nearly exactly homogeneous and isotropic.
 45 years ago, when the inflationary theory was first developed, its homogeneity was known only approximately.
 Since that time, homogeneity and isotropy of the universe have been established with a much greater precision.

 \item The universe must be almost exactly flat, $\Omega = 1$.
 Most inflationary models predict $\Omega = 1 \pm 10^{{-4}}$.
 45 years ago, when we only knew that $\Omega = O(1)$.
-In the mid-90s, the consensus was that $\Omega=0.3$, until the discovery of dark energy, confirming inflation.
+In the mid-1990s, the consensus was that $\Omega=0.3$, until the discovery of dark energy, which allowed $\Omega = 1$, consistent with inflation.
 The latest observational results show that $\Omega = 1 \pm 10^{{-2}}$, in agreement with inflationary predictions.

 \item In the early 80's, some authors argued that inflation was ruled out because adiabatic perturbations are not observed at the expected level $O(10^{-3})$ required for galaxy formation.
 Thanks to dark matter, smaller perturbations are sufficient, and they were found by COBE.